Inmate death at Shelton prison investigated as apparent homicide

-In a news release, the department said Bryan Emmal died after “sustaining injuries in his two-person cell” shortly before 10 p.m.
+In a news release, the Corrections Department said Bryan Emmal died after “sustaining injuries in his two-person cell” shortly before 10 p.m.
 Sunday.

 Never miss a local story.

-Emmal’s cellmate, Daniel Porter, 28, was being housed in the facility’s intensive management unit pending an investigation.
+Emmal’s cellmate, Daniel Porter, 28, is being housed in the facility’s intensive management unit pending an investigation.

 Porter was a medium-custody inmate who began serving a 15-month sentence Oct.
 19 for first-degree burglary in Pierce County.